-Examples of this kind-which made the orthodox brahmans shudder-occur often in the legend; and we find, in the surrounding of the VICTORIOUSLY PER-FECTED ONE, sudras and chandalas, barbers and street-sweepers, ruined merchants, debtors, imbeciles, homeless old men, beggars and cripples of every kind, worn-out whores, girls that slept on dunghills, and even thieves, murderers and notorious highwaymen;-in a word, the miserable and unfortunate hurry to Him to be freed from their burders.
+the orthodox brahmans shudder-occur er (if that He was) but the Preacher of often in the legend; and we find, in the Redemption, His method is not, as a surrounding of the VICTORIOUSLY PER- rule, dogmatic, nor systematic, nor FECTED ONE, sudras and chandalas, scientific : "there is an abyss between barbers and street-sweepers, ruined it and the brahmanic." merchants, debtors, imbeciles, homeless old men, beggars and cripples of every kind, worn-out whores, girls that slept on dunghills, and even thieves, murderers and notorious highwaymen ;- in a word, the miserable and unfortunate hurry to Him to be freed from their burders.

-If the indians had not already been hopelessly ruined by religion, and drained of their life-blood and love of life by theologic-priestly vampirism and politic despotism, it is scarcely to be doubted that the cry for liberty and the preaching of the equality of men, by the SAGE OF SAKHVA, would have led to the emancipation of the lowest classes [of India], as the preaching of christian freedom by Luther emancipated the peasants [of Germany].
+If the indians had not already been hopelessly ruined by religion, and drained of their life-blood and love of life by theologic-priestly vampirism and politic despotism, it is scarcely to be doubted that the cry for liberty and the preaching of the equality of men, by the SAGE OF SAKHYA, would have led to the emancipation of the lowest classes [of India], as the preaching of christian freedom by Luther emancipated the peasants [of Germany]

-Not at all the less, though buddhism in its way never directly or indirectly caused the overthrow of the caste-system, it made itself, however, during its golden age in India, most beneficiently felt, in that it softened the hard and fast lines of separation, and weakened the caste prejudices; so that he who claims that it had no material influence upon the caste-system, claims too much.
+in its way never directly or indirectly caused the overthrow of the caste-system, it made itself, however, during its his merits or demerits in former births, golden age in India, most beneficiently felt, in that it softened the hard and fast lines of separation, and weakened the caste prejudices ; so that he who claims that it had no material influence upon the caste-system, claims too much.

-On the contrary, the series of bloody persecutions through which at last, after fifteen-hundred years existence, the teaching of the SON OF SAKHYA in the Peninsula was uprooted, proves only too well that the brahmanic institutions and interests were in the greatest danger through its levelling tendency, and that the brahmans were thoroughly aware of this danger in its whole compass.
+On the contrary, the series of bloody persecutions through which at last, after fifteen-hundred years existence, the teaching of the Son of SAKHVA in the Peninsula was uprooted, proves only too well that the brahmanic institutions and interests were in the greatest danger through its levelling tendency, compass.